graphql/community-wg/rfcs/ambassador-program/inital-draft.md

+NOTE: this document is out of date and kept for historic purposes only; please see instead [overview-for-organizers.md](./overview-for-organizers.md).

 ## GraphQL Ambassador Program

 The following is the beginnings of a document outlining the goals, outcomes and tasks of an Ambassador program.